Why is order flow so persistent?

 \section{Data}

 This study is performed using data from the London Stock Exchange (LSE).
 There are two parallel markets, the on-book market (SETS) and the off-book market (SEAQ).
 In the on-book market trades take place via a fully automatic electronic order matching system, while in the off-book market trades are arranged bilaterally via phone calls.
-We restrict our study to the on-book market.
+We restrict our study to the on-book market\footnote{Given also the long time span and the equity markets restructuring in recent years, it is difficult to estimate the fraction of volume traded on the on-book market.
+Carollo et al. (\citeyear{Carollo12}) estimate that it ranges between 40\% and 57\% for nine highly liquid stocks traded at LSE in 2004.}.
 Note that there are no official market makers, though it is possible for any member firm to act as a market maker by posting bids and offers simultaneously.

 We study six stocks in the period from June 2000 to June 2009, with the exception of a six month period from January to May in 2003.
 We divide the data for each stock into 17 subperiods of six months each, for a total of $17\times 6=102$ samples.
-The six stocks we study are AstraZeneca (AZN), BHP Billiton (BLT), British Sky Broadcasting Group (BSY), Lloyds Banking Group (LLOY), Prudential (PRU), Vodafone Group (VOD)\footnote{ We have also investigated other stocks and find similar results.}.
+The six stocks we study are AstraZeneca (AZN), BHP Billiton (BLT), British Sky Broadcasting Group (BSY), Lloyds Banking Group (LLOY), Prudential (PRU), Vodafone Group (VOD)\footnote{ We have also investigated other stocks and found similar results.}.
 In cases where we present data for only one period we will use AZN in the first half of 2009.
 In this period the typical number of market orders per day is between $4,000$ and $5,000$.
 The number of market orders in each sample ranges from $91,710$ to $1,416,000$, with an average of $382,500$.